Republic of Ireland national football team: 1920s–1980s

 In 1965, the Republic of Ireland team made history when selecting Manchester United full-back Shay Brennan for the senior national team.
 This was the first instance of a player born outside the Republic being selected to play for the national team due to having an Irish parent.
 Since then, many of the Republic's most prominent players have been born in England, including Mark Lawrenson, David O'Leary, John Aldridge, Tony Cascarino and David Kelly.
 A number of players born in Scotland, including Ray Houghton, have since represented the Republic due to having Irish parentage.
 The selection rules were later relaxed to allow for the selection of players with an Irish grandparent.

 In 1969, the FAI appointed Mick Meagan as the first permanent manager of the national side.
 His two years in charge were marked by exceptionally poor results, however with the team losing five out of six matches and gaining just one point in their 1970 World Cup qualification, and doing no better in the UEFA Euro 1972 qualifiers, leading to his dismissal.
 His replacement, Liam Tuohy, did a somewhat better in the 1974 qualification, and more importantly, oversaw major improvements to the national team's training facilities and persuaded many English club sides to end their policies of not releasing Irish players for international games during the domestic season.
 Ultimately, however, the team still failed to qualify for the World Cup, and Tuohy resigned following a dispute over his wages.
 Johnny Giles became the side's first player-manager in the 1970s.
 This was followed by the debut of a young Liam Brady and results improved markedly.
 The side missed out on the 1978 World Cup by two points, having defeated France at home during qualification.
 After a less than impressive performance at Euro 1980 qualifying, in which the team finished well behind group winners England and Northern Ireland, Giles resigned, saying that he had taken the national side as far as he could.

 Eoin Hand took over as manager for the 1982 World Cup qualifiers, and once more the Republic of Ireland narrowly missed out on qualification, this time on goal difference behind France, whom they had defeated at home once more.
 Disappointing qualifying campaigns for both Euro 1984 and the 1986 World Cup followed, ending Hand's time in charge.

-1986–1995: The golden generation
+1986–1995: Success under Jack Charlton

 In 1986, the Republic of Ireland appointed Jack Charlton, a top rated English manager who had been part of England's World Cup-winning side of 1966.
 During the 1970s, he had developed Middlesbrough into a side which provided many players to the dominant Liverpool team of the time.